vivien/i3blocks-contrib/bandwidth2/README.md

 * Automatically estimate what unit (K,M,G,T) to use depending on the value.
 You can still choose between bits and bytes.
 * By default sum all the network interfaces (except lo) instead of only default route interface.
 * Warning and critical colors as an option.
+* Choice for SI units or binary units.

 ## Build